MONTPELIER -- The Marijuana Policy Project is seeking a part-time organizer in Vermont to build support for a push toward legalization.

 The group intends to support the reintroduction of a bill to legalize marijuana in January.
 The bill will likely resemble a proposal by Sen. David Zuckerman, P/D-Chittenden, that was not taken up last session.

 That bill would have created a regulatory framework for the wholesale and retail sale of marijuana through the state Liquor Control Board.
-It called for a $50 per ounce excise tax on sales and established protections against sale to minors.

 "Zuckerman's bill was an excellent starting point," Simon said.
 "We are looking at the Vermont Legislature to craft a policy that fits for Vermont.
 We will bring in data, making sure they have all the data produced by reputable parties."